siegeon/magic.lambda.crypto/README.md

 Even assuming you can 100% perfectly communicate in privacy today, your privacy is only as good as a malicious agent's ability to brute force prime numbers in the case of RSA, and similar techniques with Elliptic Curve.
-This means that even though you create an extremely strong keypair according to today's standard - Due to Moore's law, some 5-10 years down the road, the NSA and the CIA will probably be able to reproduce your private key, using nothing but your public key as input.
+This means that even though you create an extremely strong key pair according to today's standard - Due to Moore's law, some 5-10 years down the road, the NSA and the CIA will probably be able to reproduce your private key, using nothing but your public key as input.
 And some 10-20 years later, some kid with a pocket calculator, will also probably be able to do the same.
-Since these agencies also happens to vacum clean the internet, for everything transmitted through your ISP, this implies that 5-10 years from now, they'll be able to read your communication, and figure out what you were talking about some 5-10 years ago.
+Since agencies such as the FSB, NSA and the CIA also happens to vacum clean the internet, for everything transmitted through your ISP, this implies that 5-10 years from now, they'll be able to read your communication, and figure out what you were talking about some 5-10 years ago.

 Also, as quantum computing becomes practical to implement, today's cryptography based upon _"hard problems"_, will effectively prove useless towards a serious quantum computer's ability to perform multiple math